We need many skill sets to make Rivercity work. If you have some time, we'd love to hear from you.

 We need people with management and/or accounting skills for the Board.

-While not on the official list, a group of us meet (almost) every Tuesday and Thursday, down at the clubhouse, from 10-3 to carry on with minor renovation work, as well as doing setup for minor shows.
-We often seem to also be the set construction crew.
+While not on the official list, a group of us meet Thursdays, down at Rivercity Stage, from 10-3 when set constuction is needed.
 We are always looking for some help.